open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 One instrumentation package can potentially instrument multiple modules of different packages and version ranges.
 This makes sense if they are related, for example: `pg` and `pg-pool`, `aws-sdk` dozens of client packages etc. In this case, the instrumentation should specify the supported versions range for each module, and the README should list them.

+#### Different Patch Logic

+In some cases, instrumentations does not use the moduleExports in order to patch, it can hook up nodejs diagnostics channel, patch globals (like browser instrumentations that patches the `window`), patch arbitrary lambda function handler, etc. In this cases, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.

-### Range Syntax
+### Range Specification

-Instrumentations should prefer to specify the supported versions of the instrumented package as `>=x.y.z <w` to promote consistency and readability across the code-base.
-This is the preferred format for specifying version ranges in the supported versions list.
-If Instrumentations supports just one major version of the instrumented package, it can specify the version range as `^x.y.z` or `^x`.
+For versions that are a closed range, instrumentations should prefer to specify the supported versions of the instrumented package as `>=x.y.z <w` to promote consistency and readability across the code-base.

+If Instrumentations supports just one major version of the instrumented package, it can specify the version range as `^x.y.z` or `^x` which are equivalent but more readable.

+Instrumentations for nodejs internal modules can specify version range of `['*']`.

 Instrumentation should use an upper and lower bounds for the version ranges it uses for patches.
 This is to ensure that any new major versions of the instrumented package are not automatically patched by the instrumentation, which could lead to unexpected behavior.
-Instrumentations for nodejs internal modules can specify version range of `['*']`.

 New major versions should be reviewed and tested by before being added to the supported versions list.